Sustainable Furniture is more than just a marketing term.

 MadeTerra directly supports Vietnamese artisans who use locally sourced, recycled, and renewable materials in their products.
 Their priority is to keep the margins fair to the artisans creating their products.
 By doing this, they not only support the artisans, but also the communities where they work.
 They sell bakers’ tools, home decor, tableware, and more in their diverse selection.

 Accompany sells decor and home accessories, as well as jewelry and fashion accessories.
 They focus on artisan-made goods and supporting local craftspeople to preserve their cultures and the communities they live in.
 Accompany’s mission is to actively stop the exploitative practices of commercial manufacturing and move towards a slower, more compassionate economy.

 Know someone who’s doing great things in the arena of sustainable furniture and home goods?
-Let us know in the comments section!
+Let us know!